What's the meaning of OKR?

-The OKRs acronym stands for Objectives and Key Results framework is a goal-setting methodology that has been around for quite some time.
-Andy Grove promoted it at Intel in the 70s, then John Doerr took it to Google in 1999.
-Fast forward another 20 years, and OKRs are no longer a process for Enterprise organisations.
-It is now a methodology adopted by large and small teams to help them build a culture that puts outcomes over outputs.
+The OKR acronym stands for Objectives and Key Results.
+It is a goal-setting methodology that was introduced by Andy Grove at Intel in the 70s, and then popularised by John Doerr when it took it to Google in 1999.
+Fast forward another 20 years, and OKRs are no longer a process for large enterprise organisations – numerous startups and scale-ups are taking advantage of the benefits of OKRs to align their teams and accelerate their path to success.

 This guide will give you a simple and modern approach to OKRs, designed to reduce friction for remote/hybrid teams, and encourage fast feedback loops.